 In 1848 the harbour master was moved from Amity Point to Moreton Island.
 However demands for a telegraph signal station were ignored, the call for a lighthouse however was finally answered in 1857.

 South Bank from the start of the post-penal settlement became the easiest place for produce to be shipped as it came in from agriculture areas such as Darling Downs and Upper Brisbane River.
-The squatters from the start preferred Cleveland as the port as it was directly on the bay and would avoid double handling.
-This battle lasted for two decades but the mudflats made it not suitable as a port city.
+It had the largest wool stores and most of the wharves.

 While there was the Government Wharf at the penal settlement opposite the Commissariat Store, this was the only public wharf in town and it was not a good spot for goods coming from the Darling Downs, furthermore it had fallen into disrepair.

-By the time however, the political issue regarding the capital city was settled, and Brisbane was chosen as the main city and the main port.
+By the time, the political issue regarding the capital city was settled, and Brisbane was chosen as the main city and the main port.
 Soon after that major wharf building now also started to emerge on the northern site of the river.

 A major problem for ships traveling up and down to Ipswich was Seventeen Mile Rocks, this splits the river in two, with hazardous rocks in both channels.
-They have been trying to blast rock ways as early as in 1862, 1865 and 1866 but only received the desired outcome in 1965.
+They have been trying to blast rock ways as early as in 1862, 1865 and 1866 but only received the desired outcome in 1965, by that time Brisbane as a river port was already coming to an end.

 The Queensland Pilot Board and Steam Navigation Board was established in 1853 they controlled the shipping and the custom procedures.
 This was followed in 1862 with appointment of a Marine Board and first Colonial Port master.
 Three years later the Marine Board was elevated to an official Government Department (The Department of Harbors and Rivers).